Medically reviewed by: Dr. Areti Vassilopoulos, Yale School of Medicine

 There are many different types of prescription medications marketed to improve sleep.
 People react to sleeping pills differently, depending on their chemical makeup and unique health factors.
 Speaking with a healthcare professional before taking a sleeping pill is essential, as they can make the best recommendation based on your health history.

-The National Sleep Foundation categorizes most prescription sleeping pills available in pharmacies into six main categories:
+The National Sleep Foundation categorizes most prescription sleeping pills available in pharmacies into three main categories:

 Some well-known sleep medications and their brand names include:

 The Mayo Clinic notes that some drugs approved by the Food and Drug Administration for the treatment of insomnia are used "off-label" to help combat insomnia.
 Some examples of these medications include:

 Many people use over-the-counter or OTC sleep aids in place of or before contacting a medical professional about prescription sleeping pills.

 Most OTC sleep medications contain antihistamines, which prevent or reduce the symptoms of allergies but have sedating side effects.

 These antihistamines work by blocking the natural production of histamine in the body.
 Histamine levels decrease at night in preparation for sleep.
 When antihistamine drugs cross the blood-brain barrier, they produce drowsy or sedative feelings.